 Salamol Easi-breathe reliever

 Flixotide accuhaler preventer

 As you can see, inhalers come in a variety of brands, colours and formats.

 The most common are the 'pressurised metered dose inhalers (pMDIs), such as Ventolin, which give the dose in aerosol form.
 They are the ones which should be used with spacer devices.

 The Easi-breathe devices are breath-activated inhalers (BAI).
 Breathing in activates the delivery of the drug.
 These devices are used without spacers.

 The Flixotide preventer is an example of a dry powder inhaler.
 As its name suggests, it delivers the medicine as a dry powder.
 The lever in the side is clicked across and released, at which point the user is able to inhale the powder.

 Some people are prescribed combination inhalers.
 These give a combination of two medicines: a long acting reliever medicine and a corticosteroid to prevent attacks.
-Examples of this type of medicine is Seretide, Fostair and Symbicort.
+Examples of this type of medicine are Seretide, Fostair and Symbicort.

 People on these inhalers may still need a blue reliever as well in case of an attack as the long acting reliever medication in the combination inhaler may not be strong enough.

-There are exceptions to this - those on what is called a MART regime (Maintenance and Reliever Therapy) may only have one inhaler.
+There are exceptions to this.
+Those on what is called a MART regime (Maintenance and Reliever Therapy) may only have one inhaler.
 These people should have an asthma action plan to tell them what to do if they have an attack.